Here to Care for Your Feathered, Furry and Scaly Friends

 Since Covid-19, Mistie wants people to know that she and her team are still here and available to help you with your pets— now wearing masks, and employing hand sanitizer.

-“We are doing a lot more weekly walks, and receiving more calls from people who are taking shorter vacations locally, and can still accommodate overnight stays,” she says.
+“We are doing a lot more weekly walks, and receiving more calls from people who are taking shorter vacations locally, and we can still accommodate overnight stays,” she says.